austenjohnson/overtime-app/README.md

 - X Icons from glyphicons
 - X Update the styles for forms

-## Refactor TODOS:
+## TODOS:
-- X Refactor posts/_form for admin user with status
+- Integrate validation for phone attribute in User:
+  # No spaces or dashes
+  # All characters have to be a number
+  # Exactly 10 characters